psherwinnicholls/folio/src/writing/hackday-location.md

 date: "2020-05-04"
 ---

-This post is a part of a series that will go deep on [How to design, run and get buy-in for hackdays](/writing/hackday).
+You'll need a flexible space to call home for the day so you can move between workshops, presentations and games.

-You'll need a space to call home for the day.
-Hire a venue if you need to.
-You will be running workshops, presentations and games so it needs to be flexible.
-The value of getting these people in a room for a day without distractions is worth it.
+The value of getting a room for a day without distractions is totally worth it—hire a venue if you need to.

 You should find a space that: